 A release is a version of your code deployed to an environment.
-When you notify Sentry about a release, you can easily identify new issues, regressions, whether an issue is resolved in the next release, and apply source maps.
+When you notify Sentry about a release, you can easily identify new issues and regressions, determine whether an issue was resolved, and monitor the health of your newly deployed app.
+The Releases page provides a visualization of your releases.
+It presents adoption of releases from the past 24 hours and provides a high-level view of:

-Releases also offer significant additional features when you fully configure your SDK:
+Releases offer significant additional features when fully configured:

 - Determine the issues and regressions introduced in a new release